Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Small-ball probabilities for Gaussian measures in Banach spaces

-The following corollary is slightly weaker than the corresponding results of \citet[Lemma~4.14]{Kretschmann2019} and \citet[Lemma~A.2]{KlebanovWacker2022}, but it is sufficient for our purposes.
-The proof stated here takes advantage of the bound developed in \Cref{prop:CM_bound}.
+The following corollary on the measure of balls with centres converging to some $x^{\star} \in E$ is slightly weaker than the corresponding results of \citet[Lemma~4.14]{Kretschmann2019} and \citet[Lemma~A.2]{KlebanovWacker2022}, but it is sufficient for our purposes.
+The proof stated here takes advantage of the bound developed in \cref{prop:CM_bound}.